 Still, in the case of SEO and content, these two practices are interconnected feeding each other to achieve even greater success.

-Why Quality Content Is Essential to SEO
+Why is Quality Content Is Essential to SEO?

 Google is the most popular website in the world.
 They handle billions of searches every day.
 By mastering high quality optimised content, your website can see increases in traffic and conversion rates.